SamuelCochrane/samuelcochrane.github.io/_posts/2019-03-12-log-flow-automation.md

   - [ ] Update the `Status` field to `Completed` when we send a "ticket is completed" email.
   - [ ] Update the `Responder` field with the name of who responded.

+here's a longer one.[^bignote]

+[^bignote]: Here's one with multiple paragraphs and code.

+    Indent paragraphs to include them in the footnote.

+    `{ my code }`

+    Add as many paragraphs as you like.

 ### Initial Setup